PEANUT immunotherapy and allergy Clinic

 During the OIT regimen, you should:

-Avoid Strenuous Exercise: For about 1-2 hours after taking the daily dose, avoid vigorous physical activity or hot showers / baths, which can increase the risk of side effects.
+Avoid Strenuous Exercise: For about 1-2 hours after taking the daily amount, avoid vigorous physical activity or hot showers / baths, which can increase the risk of side effects.

-Maintain Consistent Dosing: Try to make a routine for taking your dose in a protected time each day.
-It is important not to take doses late at night.
-Additionally, take your dose with a little food as advised by our allergy specialist.
+Maintain Consistent Dosing: Try to make a routine for taking your peanut in a protected time each day.
+It is important not to take it late at night.
+Additionally, take it with a little food as advised by our allergy specialist.

-Supervise dosing: the dose should be administered by a parent, who should stay with the child for 2 hours after dosing.
+Supervise dosing: the peanut should be administered by a parent, who should stay with the child for 2 hours afterwards.

 Treat any reactions: We will rehearse your emergency treatment protocols with you.
-You must carry oral antihistamines and adrenaline devices, and be prepared to treat any side effects of treatment.
+You must carry oral antihistamines and adrenaline devices, and be prepared to treat any side effects.

-Handle Illnesses Carefully: If you experience an intercurrent illness, such as a fever, vomiting or a flare up of asthma or hay fever, skip the dose for that day.
-Our allergy specialist will guide you on how to restart the regimen.
+Handle Illnesses Carefully: If you experience an intercurrent illness, such as a fever, vomiting or a flare up of asthma or hay fever, skip the peanut for that day.
+Our allergy specialist will guide you on how to restart it.

 Control asthma or allergic rhinitis (hayfever): If you have these conditions, they must be very well controlled.
-Poorly controlled allergic disease increases the likelihood of a reaction to peanut OIT dosing.
+Poorly controlled allergic disease increases the likelihood of a reaction to peanut.

 Stay Informed: Fill in the online diary of doses and any reactions you experience.
 Report any concerns to one of our allergy specialists promptly.